givertri/RAG/README.md

 A Retrieval-Augmented Generation (RAG) application for generating recipe suggestions and meal plans.
 The application uses a Milvus vector database, a hybrid retriever and LLM generation via Ollama.

+This code is part of the master's thesis by Gilles Vertriest for the advanced master of Artificial Intelligence at KU Leuven: "Constraint-Aware RAG for Recipe Suggestion and Meal Planning".

 ---

 ## Directory Structure